rubenwardy/minetest_modding_book/en/chapters/inventories.md

 ### Lua Tables for Lists

-You can do the same as above, but for individual lists
+You can do the above for individual lists:

 {% highlight lua %}
 local list = inv:get_list("list_one")